- Encrypts and decrypts using the AES Rijndael Block Cipher Algorithm

 AES test suite: The Advanced Encryption Standard Algorithm Validation Suite (AESAVS): download PDF

-The AES-CCM encryption IP core implements Rijndael encoding and decoding in compliance with the NIST Advanced Encryption Standard.
-It processes 128-bit blocks, and is programmable for 128-, 192-, and 256-bit key lengths.
+The AES-XTS encryption IP core implements encryption/decryption for sector-based storage data.
+It uses the AES block cypher, in compliance with the NIST Advanced Encryption Standard, as a subroutine.
+The core processes 128 bits per cycle, and is programmable for 128- and 256-bit key lengths.

-The AES-CCM core is a fully synchronous design and has been evaluated in a variety of technologies, and is available optimized for ASICs or FPGAs.
+The AES-XTS core is a fully synchronous design and has been evaluated in a variety of technologies, and is available optimized for ASICs or FPGAs.

 The core as delivered is warranted against defects for ninety days from purchase.
 Thirty days of phone and email technical support are included, starting with the first interaction.
 Additional maintenance and support options are available.